ishushreyas/ishushreyas/README.md

 # Hey there! 👋
-I am **Ishu Shreyas**, a passionate developer on an exciting coding journey! 🚀 I love building dynamic, interactive web applications and exploring the ever-evolving world of technology.
+I am **Ishu Shreyas**, a passionate developer on an exciting coding journey! 🚀 I love building dynamic, interactive web applications and exploring.

 ## 🔥 About Me
-- 💻 I’m currently focused on mastering **full-stack development** with a focus on **React** and **Golang**.
+- 💻 I’m currently focused on mastering **C**
-- 🚀 Co-founder of a startup, where we craft modern web solutions.
-- 🧗‍♂️ Adventure enthusiast, always up for new challenges both in code and in life! 🌍
+- 🧗‍♂️ Adventure enthusiast, always up for new challenges! 🌍

 ## 🛠️ Tech Stack
 **Languages:**
-- **JavaScript** ☕ (for all things interactive and fun!)
 - **Golang** ❤️ (for backend magic and performance)

 **Framework:**